 Whatís at stake here is not the small cost of a replacement spray-container but the larger cost of time involved in going to the hardware store to obtain a replacement spray-container.
 Itís also really annoying to go to degrease your engine bay and find that the $3 spray-container that you used last time with kerosene doesnít work any more because of the kerosene you left in it.

-Stop Global Government
+Stop World Government

 Petition to allow Australian citizens to vote voluntarily on every issue via the internet or phone under direct democracy